 Wolf

 Since the 1990s, the Central Alps have been continuously recolonized by wolves.
 The territory of the Principality of Liechtenstein is also affected by this development.
-After two centuries of absence, the first reliable evidence of wolf presence was provided in December 2018.
+After two centuries of absence, the first reliable evidence of wolf presence was found in December 2018.

 The concept is to be understood as an instrument that serves to prevent and minimize conflicts and thus plays a key role in enabling humans and wolves to live together in an orderly and low-conflict manner.

-After a public consultation, the revised concept was approved by the government on July 11, 2023.
+Following a public consultation, the revised concept was approved by the government on July 11, 2023.

 The most relevant change to the consultation version of the Swiss Wolf Concept concerns measures against individual wolves that cause damage.
 The damage threshold is reduced from 15 to 6.
 In the case of animals of the cattle or horse species and New World camelids, major damage and thus the possibility of a wolf cull exists if at least one animal has been killed or seriously injured.